Call Us Message Us

 The Sylvia Brafman Mental Health Center in South Florida specializes in treating adults with a wide range of mental health disorders, including predominantly inattentive type ADHD.
 If you’re traveling from out of state, we offer housing options to make your treatment for predominantly inattentive type ADHD more accessible and comfortable during your stay.

 At Sylvia Brafman, we take a holistic healing approach to mental health care, offering comprehensive therapy tailored to your specific needs.
-If you’re seeking predominantly inattentive type treatment in Fort Lauderdale, FL, call us at (877) 958-9212 to verify your insurance.
+If you’re seeking predominantly inattentive type treatment in Fort Lauderdale, FL, call us below to verify your insurance.
 If you need immediate help, call our crisis hotline

 Statistics and Information on Primarily Inattentive Type in Fort Lauderdale, Florida